 He gave me a steroid injection in my shoulder as I’ve been suffering with pain in it for some time.
 With weak muscles around the joint the shoulder gets more strain and the shoulder pops out a bit quite regularly.
 I should have got in bed after this but I would have felt guilty not taking Mya out too.

-Tuesday I attended Naidex, again at the NEC in Birmingham, I was hoping to find stuff of interest for people with Duchenne as trustee of DMD Pathfinders.
+Tuesday I attended Naidex, again at the NEC in Birmingham, as trustee of DMD Pathfinders I was hoping to find stuff of interest for people with Duchenne.
 Nothing really jumped out at me, there were the normal adapted vehicles, wheelchairs etc. but nothing amazing.

 By twelve it had started getting very busy, with the amount of wheelchair users in attendance I really think they need to devise a better way of organising the aisles, maybe one way traffic flow, wider aisles and set areas where groups can stop to chat.